The MANIAC: Synopsis

 The book has three chapters.
 The first chapter, "Paul or the Discovery of the Irrational", written in the third person, is about physicist Paul Ehrenfest.
 The chapter opens with Ehrenfest shooting dead his son Vassily, who suffered from Down syndrome, and then himself.
 It then recounts Ehrenfest's life story, describing his relationships with his wife Tatyana, his mistress Nelly Meyjes, and his eminent physicist colleagues.
 It chronicles his descent into despair and depression over his marriage's disintegration, the advent of quantum mechanics, and the direction Europe was heading in with the Nazi Party's rise to power in Germany, looping back to the initial scene of the chapter.

 Julian Bigelow, Herman Goldstine, Robert Oppenheimer and John von Neumann in front of the IAS machine, built in Princeton (MANIAC I computer was a similar machine built at Los Alamos Laboratory.)

 The second chapter, "John or the Mad Dreams of Reason", is about John von Neumann, and is written as a series of interviews of his family members, wives, friends, and colleagues, each in a distinctive voice.
 It is divided into three parts.
 Part I, "The Limits of Logic", is about his early life, as told by von Neumann's childhood friend Eugene Wigner, mother Margrit Kann, brother Nicholas von Neumann, first wife Mariette Kövesi, and scientists Theodore von Karman, George Polya, and Gábor Szegő.
 It climaxes with von Neumann's participation in David Hilbert's program to create a logical basis for mathematics based on a consistent set of axioms, a quest ultimately scuppered by Kurt Gödel.

 Part II, "The Delicate Balance of Terror", discusses von Neumann's role in the Manhattan Project (as told by Richard Feynman); his development of game theory and the doctrine of mutual assured destruction (MAD) (as told by Oskar Morgenstern); and his creation of the MANIAC I computer and the von Neumann architecture (as told by Julian Bigelow).

 In Part III, "Ghosts in the Machine", Sydney Brenner discusses von Neumann's contributions to biology, his theoretical work on self-replicating and self-repairing machines, and his vision of Von Neumann probes exploring the universe.
 Nils Aall Barricelli talks about his ideas of digital life and his disagreements with von Neumann.
-Von Neumann's wife Klára Dán, daughter Marina, and Wigner talk about his final years, personal life, and death.
+Von Neumann's second wife Klára Dán, daughter Marina, and Wigner talk about his final years, personal life, and death.

 The third chapter, "Lee or The Delusions of Artificial Intelligence", is about Lee Sedol's Go match against AlphaGo.
 The narrative reverts to the third person.
 The chapter also tells the story of Demis Hassabis, a chess prodigy in childhood who decided to work on artificial intelligence and founded DeepMind, the company behind AlphaGo.
 The way is pointed to the future, as artificial intelligence's growing capabilities outpace the human mind.
 The book ends with Lee Sedol's retirement from Go, and new version of DeepMind's program, AlphaZero, that did not train on human games but nevertheless became the strongest player in Go, chess, and Shogi.